Women’s empowerment volunteering in Laos

 Volunteers can truly feel part of a Lao community – eating authentic food, teaching local women and learning about the fascinating culture.
 Ideal volunteers need to be dedicated and hard-working.
 You do not need to have previous teaching experience – just lots of enthusiasm and a willingness to get stuck in.
 You will receive in-country teaching training – perfect for teachers looking to improve their practice or people who are interested in pursuing a teaching career.
 The team in Laos work hard to ensure that both the volunteers and the women, enrolled in the classes, get the best possible experience and that is why volunteers share resources, team teach and provide hand-over notes.

 You will be collected from Luang Prabang Airport.
 You will need to arrive on a Friday.
-The programme starts at 9am on the Saturday.
+The program starts at 9am on the Saturday.

 What is provided